Without the WGA, the game of golf would not be the same

 The BMW Championship world-class tournament is the third of four PGA TOUR events in the drive for the FedExCup.
 For more than 100 years, the championship's J.K.
 Wadley trophy has been engraved with the names of golf's greatest legends, including Ben Hogan, Arnold Palmer, Jack Nicklaus and Tiger Woods.
 The BMW Championship is the signature fundraising benefit for the Evans Scholars Foundation.

 The Hotel Fitness Championship is the first of four tournaments that make up the Web.com Tour Finals.
 The field is composed of the top 75 players from the Web.com Tour money list and players ranked 126-200 on the PGA TOUR points list.
-On the line are 50 PGA TOUR cards for the 2013-14 season, making the Web.com Tour Finals the pathway to the PGA TOUR.
+On the line are 50 PGA TOUR cards, making the Web.com Tour Finals the pathway to the PGA TOUR.

 Known as "The Masters of Amateur Golf," the Western Amateur showcases the rising stars of the game.
 It consistently ranks among the world's top amateur tournaments.
 The roster of past champions reads like a "Who's Who" of American golf, including eight-time winner Chick Evans, founder of the Evans Scholars Foundation.